How Much Mortgage Can You Get For £2,000 Per Month

 £2,000 | 6.00% | 10% | 25 years | £310,400 |

-Mortgage affordability assessments will also look at your debts and outgoings, so if either of these are high, that could limit the amount you can borrow.
+Mortgage affordability assessments will also consider your debts and outgoings, so if either of these are high, it could limit the amount you can borrow.

-To get an idea of how much you can borrow, just enter your annual income into our mortgage affordability calculator below.
+To know how much you can borrow, enter your annual income into our mortgage affordability calculator below.

 Mortgage Affordability Calculator